tpoisot/ms_proba_networks/ms/maintext.md

 Primary producers, in a food web, are species with no successors, including themselves.
-Biologically, they are autotrophic organisms, or organisms whose preys of substrates have been remove from the network.
+Biologically, they are autotrophic organisms, or organisms whose preys or substrates have been remove from the network.
 A species is a primary producer if it manages *not* to establish any outgoing interaction, which for species $i$ happens with probability